 Approximately 7–8km before St Arnaud, a detour is recommended to visit the Tophouse Historic Hotel.
 Built in the late 1880s, its two-feet-thick walls are made of solid mud or cob, a mixture of horsehair, cow manure and straw mixed with water and clay.
 Its strategic location between the Wairau, Motueka and Buller Valleys was a meeting point for drovers taking sheep through to the Canterbury Plains.
 The hotel is about 700m from Korere–Tophouse Road and is well signposted.

 From Tophouse, if you’re planning to ride the Rainbow Trail and don’t need to stop for supplies in St Arnaud, continue up the gravel road to connect with SH63.
-Turn left and the start of the Rainbow Trail is just 700m down the road.
+Turn left onto SH3 and then right onto Rainbow Road just 700m down the road.